mdinunzio/Mint/readme.md

   This was replaced by "Investor Checking ...458" which uses the new  authentication protocol.
   Duplicate transactions were manually removed on 2/8/2022.

+## Forecast Conventions (Spreadsheet)
+- **Discretionary Spending:** If today's date is greater than the end date, than it is equal to the MTD discretionary spending figure.
+Otherwise, it is the minimum of the MTD discretionary spending figure and the allocated discretionary spending figure.

+- **All Others:** If an MTD figure is not zero, the MTD figure is used.
+Otherwise, the forecast figure is used.